-The four main blood groups are:
+The two main blood groups are ABO and Rh.

-- Type A. This blood type has a marker known as “A.”
+- Type A: This blood type has a marker known as A.

-- Type B. This blood type has a marker known as “B.”
+- Type B: This blood type has a marker known as B.

 - O negative.
 This blood type doesn’t have A or B markers, and it doesn’t have Rh factor.

 - O positive.
 This blood type doesn’t have A or B markers, but it does have Rh factor.
-O positive blood is one of the two most common blood types (the other being A positive).
+O positive blood is one of the two most common blood types (the other is A positive).

 - A negative.
 This blood type has A marker only.